recallai/recall-ai-zoom-transcripts-and-recording-sample/README.md

-# Meeting Bot Web App
+Zoom Meeting Bot with Realtime Transcripts & Post-Call Recordings (Recall.ai)

-This app sends a Recall.ai bot into a Zoom call, streams real-time transcripts to the browser, and—when the call ends—fetches the final **MP4 video**, **MP3 audio**, and **full transcript**, then displays download links.
+This app sends a Recall.ai bot into a Zoom call, streams real-time transcripts to the browser, and—when the call ends—fetches the final **MP4 video**, **MP3 audio**, and **full transcript**, then displays download links as well as players for the audio and video in the web app.

 **Stack:** Next.js API routes, Prisma + PostgreSQL, a tiny Node WebSocket relay, ngrok (static domain), Recall.ai Meeting Bot API.